 At the end of the day, you should decide which approach is better for your business.
 Further, we will look at the rivalry between developers in other aspects to help you understand the pros and cons of both types.

-Providers of Preprogrammed Software
+Providers of preprogrammed software

 The majority of ready-made solutions are created by a small number of companies.
 These market whales have years of experience and thousands of enterprise customers.
-According to 2018 Panorama report (to get a full copy, you should fill out the form), only two vendors handle more than a third of all out-of-the-box ERP deployments.
-These winners are Oracle with 16% of market share and SAP with 15%.
+According to the Panorama report 2018 (to get a full copy, you should fill out the form), only two vendors handle more than a third of all out-of-the-box ERP deployments.
+These winners are Oracle with 16% of the market share and SAP with 15%.

 Other noteworthy teams are as follows: